NicolayNelson/Assignment-1/README.md

-# Assignment-1 A README.md file that explains what this repository is.
+# Assignment-1 Demonstrate how to include JavaScript code in your document.

 Added <!--Embedded JavaScript--> to Index.HTML
+Created a Script.js
+Added <!--Embedded External JavaScript--> to HTML file via Script Tag